 Columbus Greek Festival

-1 through Monday, Sept.
-4 at the Annunciation Greek Orthodox Cathedral, Goodale Boulevard at High Street.
-At the festival, you'll be immersed in Greek culture, food, and entertainment.
-Get ready to have Greek taste sensations like dolmades, pastitsio, moussaka, keftedes, gyros, tyropita, and baklava sundaes.
-If all you do at the festival is eat, it's worth a visit.
-You can pay for all this yummy stuff with cash or plastic.
+The four-day celebration is on from Friday through Monday of Labor Day Weekend at the Annunciation Greek Orthodox Cathedral, on Goodale Boulevard and High Street.
+Immerse yourself in Greek culture, food, and entertainment.
+Get ready to taste traditional Greek food like dolmades, pastitsio, moussaka, keftedes, gyros, tyropita, and baklava sundaes.
+It's worth a visit just to eat your way through the festival, and all food stands take both cash and credit card.
 You'll also find jewelry, clothing, and art objects imported from Greece in festival shops, as well as packaged Greek food to buy.
-Dancers perform Greek moves in full traditional dress, and when the professionals aren't dancing, you can do it yourself to the festival's bouzouki music.
-You can also take a tour of the cathedral, with its mosaics and marble.
+Dancers perform Greek moves to the festival's bouzouki music in full traditional dress, and they'll teach you how to dance.
+You can also take a tour of the cathedral to learn about its impressive mosaics and marble.

 Labor Day Arts Festival

-About 200 local, regional, and national artists are at the event to sell their wares made from a wide range of media.
-As you peruse the works of art, stop for food and drink from the many food vendors at the festival, and check out performances from local musicians throughout the event on the festival's two stages.
+Located in Northam Park in Upper Arlington, Ohio, it is about a 10-minute drive from Columbus.
+Roughly 200 local, regional, and national artists set up at the event to sell their wares, which are made from a wide range of media.
+As you peruse the works of art, make sure to stop for a bite to eat from the many food vendors at the festival and check out performances from local musicians on the festival's two stages.

-This one-day event, held on Labor Day itself, Monday, Sept.
-4, often attracts about 25,000 people.
+This one-day event held on Labor Day itself often attracts about 25,000 people.